The Purpose of This Case Study

 I integrated ConvertKit with my website, then tested it to make sure everything worked properly.

-My home internet went down on 23rd April for an entire week! 🤬 I had to tether off my phone, and just kept working.
+I faced another challenge while working toward the new deadline… My internet went down on 23rd April for an entire week!
+I had to tether off my phone, and just kept working.

 26 to 29 April: Analytics, Tracking Setup and Refining Phase (4 days)